 Hier gehts zur Deutschen Version!

 Some great news upfront!
-Alex of FatBike24 has agreed to extend his previous promotion on Vee Tires in favor of FAT-Bike.de readers.
+Alex has agreed to extend his previous promotion on Vee Tires in favor of FAT-Bike.de readers.
 So all of you who want to verify our testing results or just intend to own their own set of (any) Vee Tires just follow this link, select your tires, use the code FAT-BIKE.DE when checking out and Alex‘ system will automatically deduct 15% from any Vee Tire you purchase.
 (Note: the promotion ONLY works by using the link above!

 Now, let’s go down to business.
 After we’ve recently had so many travel and race posts we found it’s time to go back to what is our „prime passion“: testing FATBike stuff!
 And here we go.
 This time a set of Vee Tire Bulldozer tires got into our scope.
 In the past having a look into our testing diary rarely uncovered generous praise for Vee Tire stuff.
 It reads like this: „high rolling resistance“, „poor cornering performance“, „lack of riding comfort“…

 But as we tested the Rocky Mountain Blizzard back in 2015 we quickly realized: there must have been some tremendous changes „under the bonnet“ of the Bulldozers that were installed.
 So we equipped one of our FatBoy Experts (we formerly used them for tire testing so we could ensure comparable results) with a pair of Vee Tire Bulldozer Pure Silica 4.7 (a.k.a.
 PSC) and let it roll.
 To make the long story short: time to revise some older findings!